Bariatric Surgery Risks

 How to reduce the risk of complications

 While our bariatric care team will do everything in our power to prevent complications from your weight-loss surgery, there are a few things that you, the patient, can do to help prevent them as well.

 - Stop Smoking – You already know about the health risks associated with smoking.
 So if you smoke, quit.
 If you’ve decided to undergo weight-loss surgery, then you’re essentially making a commitment to improving your health long term.
 Make quitting a part of that commitment.

 - Start a weight-loss program prior to surgery – Losing even a few pounds on your own, before your surgery, can lead to a much higher success rate and a lower incidence of complications.
 Starting an exercise regimen prior to surgery can also help build up your heart and lungs so they are better prepared for the stresses of surgery.

 - Educate yourself – Get educated about weight-loss surgery well in advance of the actual procedure.
 If you have questions, feel free to contact us to get them answered by a clinical expert.
 Talk to your primary care physician.

-- Exercise – Though weight-loss surgery is considered a major operation, recovery times are minimal due to the minimally invasive nature of the procedure.
+- Exercise – Though bariatric surgery is considered a major operation, recovery times are minimal due to the minimally invasive nature of the procedure.
 Once your surgeon clears you to get out of bed and move around, do it.
 Short, frequent walks are a great way to reduce the chance of blood clots, improve lung function, and even control pain.
 The sooner you’re up and around, the quicker your new life can begin.